t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

 }
 ```

+&nbsp;

-(Note: Unfortunately, the path to the original GitHub repository from the course is privated and no longer accessible.)
+(**Note:** Unfortunately, the path to the original GitHub repository from the course is privated and no longer accessible.)